bhk/rio/doc/concepts.md

 A `Pattern` can be one of the following:

- - Name: A name matches any value.
+ - A name: This will match any value.
 When the corresponding `Expr` is evaluated, the value is bound to the variable of that name.

- - Constant: A literal number or string will match an equivalent value.
+ - A constant: A literal number or string will match only that value.

  - `[Pattern, ...]`: A sequence of zero or more comma-delimited patterns enclosed in `[` and `]` will match a vector value if it has the same